aqaPayam/NakhBot/docs/domain/04-relationships.md

 * Interested gender belongs to Profile.
 * Changing interested gender from Explore or Edit Profile updates the same profile field.

+ExploreFilter does not own gender compatibility.

+Gender compatibility is calculated from each profile’s `gender` and `interested_gender`.

+The calculation must be reciprocal and data-driven.

+### Profile and Gender Compatibility

+Explore gender compatibility is evaluated between two Profiles.

+A viewer Profile and target Profile are gender-compatible only if:

+* The target Profile’s gender is included in the viewer Profile’s interested-gender mapping.
+* The viewer Profile’s gender is included in the target Profile’s interested-gender mapping.

+Gender compatibility must use configurable mappings.

+The implementation must not hardcode compatibility only for Man/Woman.

 ### User and ExploreConsumption

 * User has many ExploreConsumptions as viewer.